Spring A-C

 Foliage: The base of the plant is sheathed by persistent leaf fibres.
 The linear leaves are flat or slightly concave and grow 10 to 60cm long by 1 to 10mm wide.

 Flowers: The flower stems are erect and usually branched.
 The deep pink, mauve or rarely blue flowers are solitary in the leaf axils and chocolate scented.
 The perianth segments are 6–14 mm long, spreading or slightly recurved and the petals are broader than the sepals with narrow, undulating margins.
 The stamens are shorter than the perianth segments and the anthers are purple, mostly with bright yellow appendages.
-Flowering Season: The flowers are open from mid spring to early summer.

 Fruit: The fruit is an ovoid capsule about 4 to 7mm long with seeds about 2 to 3mm long.